Curriculum

 Didactic training

-Core curriculum conferences, case conferences, Journal Club, and one-to-one instruction with staff rheumatologists are integral parts of the Rheumatology Fellowship.
-Included are bedside teaching and other informal teaching methods.
+Most of these sessions are held on Friday mornings from 0800 to 1200.
+Core curriculum conferences, case conferences, ultrasound hour, journal club, board review sessions, and one-to-one instruction with staff rheumatologists are integral parts of the Rheumatology Fellowship.

 Conferences